singhdivyank/Sabudh-Assignments/Recommendation System/README.md

 2. A ppt summarizing my work
 3. Jupyter notebooks containing the code

     a.
-One with user_profile.
+One with user profile.

     b.
+One preparing ratings.

+    c.
 One making the recommendations.

 4. Datasets used

-    a. news_articles.csv the dataset used in the problem
+    a. news_articles.csv - dataset containing news articles

-    b. user_profile.csv the file user profile
+    b.
+User_interest.csv - user profile

     c.
-Ratings.csv the ratings for collaborative filtering
+Rated_articles.csv - ratings for collaborative filtering